-Getting rid of body hair
+Getting rid of body hair - for young teens

 hair; follicle; shaving; waxing; plucking; depilatories; razor; shave;